KorbanFidas2A/Algeo02-20007/README.md

 ## General Information
 - A website to compress image using the concept of Singular Value Decomposition (SVD).
+- A website using flask both for frontend and backend uses

 ## Technologies Used
 - Python